-Although there are two specific VC-25's (the military version of the 747-200B) used and maintained by the Air Force for the president's use, the "Air Force One" designation is the air traffic control sign of any United States Air Force aircraft carrying the President of the United States (with Army, Navy, Marine, or Coast Guard aircraft being referred to as "Army One", "Navy One", etc., and civilian aircraft being referred to as "Executive One").
+Although there are two specific VC-25's (the military version of the 747-200B) used and maintained by the Air Force for the President's use, the "Air Force One" designation is the air traffic control sign of any United States Air Force aircraft carrying the President of the United States (with Army, Navy, Marine, or Coast Guard aircraft being referred to as "Army One", "Navy One", et cetera, and civilian aircraft being referred to as "Executive One").
 A similar system is used for the Vice President, but with "Two" in place of "One."
 In the film, the Army UH-60 Blackhawk that delivers the Vice President to the White House would have the designation "Army Two."

 Harrison Ford went before the MPAA and appealed to have the movie re-rated to PG-13, but they refused.
 The attempt was apparently inspired by the successful appeal to re-rate Clear and Present Danger (1994), also starring Ford.

-The sequence set at Ramstein AB, Germany, was filmed at Rickenbacker International Airport, Columbus, OH.
-Because the aircraft had to be visible even though the scene was supposedly taking place at night, a small amount of sky light was required; this restricted filming to two 15-minute intervals each day, at dusk and dawn.
+The sequence set at Ramstein Air Base, Germany, was filmed at Rickenbacker International Airport, Columbus, Ohio.
+Because the aircraft had to be visible, even though the scene was supposedly taking place at night, a small amount of sky light was required.
+This restricted filming to two fifteen-minute intervals each day, at dusk and dawn.

 The usual Air Force One is one of two modified Boeing 747-200s, officially designated as VC-25's.
 To represent it, the filmmakers rented and repainted a Boeing 747-146, which had originally belonged to Japan Air Lines, from the cargo carrier American International Airways (AIA).
-The paint job cost $300,000.
-The 747s pilot, Paul Bishop, also came from AIA.
+The paint job cost 300,000 dollars.
+The 747's pilot, Paul Bishop, also came from AIA.
 See also the goofs entry.

-On the DVD commentary for the movie, director Wolfgang Petersen noted that he likely would not have made the film after the 9/11 attacks.
+On the DVD commentary, Wolfgang Petersen noted that he likely would not have made the film after the 9/11 attacks.
 The film features hijackers who seize the plane carrying the President of the United States and his family, but he (an ex-soldier) works from hiding to defeat them.